General | Admissions | Financial Aid | Career Services | Sponsorship

 Do students need to be employed full time?

 Yes.
-Our expectation is that students are employed full time in managerial level positions.
-The admissions application and the evaluative interview is your opportunity to define your role as a manager.
-Our curriculum is based on applying classroom knowledge to individual work situations, and is based on the give and take among faculty and every person in the class.
-We expect students to bring their business context to discussion inside and outside the classroom.
+Our expectation is that students are in managerial-level positions or can demonstrate strong leadership potential.
+Our curriculum is based on applying classroom knowledge to individual work situations, and is based on the give-and-take among faculty and every person in the class.

 Is there a minimum requirement for years of work experience in the EMBA format?